 To create the chart above, you need

-— to create a Time Series Graph (because the data is time based)
+— to create a Time Series Graph (because the data is time-based)

 — open the spreadsheet

-— In the right corner click on
+— In the top-right corner, click on

 Connect to open the Sync data dialog

-— Select a specific data range
+— Select a cell range

 — Schedule the updates